Six ways to reduce your risk of bowel cancer

 - Share

-Bowel cancer is the second most common cause of cancer death in the UK, accounting for 10% of all cancer deaths between 2017 and 2019, according to Cancer Research UK.
+Bowel cancer is the 4th most common cancer in the UK, accounting for 11% of all new cancer cases according to Cancer Research UK.
 However, whilst the overall rates of bowel cancer are falling, the number of under 50s who have the condition is increasing.

-No matter your age, there are plenty of things you can do to reduce your risk of getting bowel cancer.
-Here, gastroenterologist Dr Monique van Leerdam shares her advice.
+No matter your age, there are many things you can do to help reduce your risk of getting bowel cancer.
+Here, gastroenterologist and colon cancer specialist Dr Monique van Leerdam shares her advice.

 In this article: